susimsek/spring-batch-samples/README.md

 ## Testing

-You can run application's tests by typing the following command
+You can run batchlication's tests by typing the following command

 ```
 mvn verify